The 10,000 hours principle

 This graph ought to be inspirational, after all, a few hours of daily practice doesn’t sound like much to become a guitar master.
 There is one crucial detail that needs to be highlighted though.

-The important thing is therefore to ensure that you get the most from your practice sessions.
+So the message is that you must ensure that you get the most from your guitar practice sessions.
 Identify what you want to achieve, devise exercises that address specific issues, set targets, and be as focused as a laser when you practise.

 The admin of achieving 10,000 hours of guitar practice